Swell

 Cabins (Category 1)

-Smallest Cabins
+Smallest Cabin

 Red Alder features an outside door with opening portholes and a private ensuite head with a separate washbasin area.
 The cabin also receives natural light through a skylight and sleeps two on up and down small, extra-long single beds (79.5″ x 30″).